ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-3-1.md

-Chapter 3: Understanding Personal and Professional Relationships: Techniques for Understanding Personal and Professional Relationships
+Techniques for Understanding Personal and Professional Relationships
 ======================================================================================================================================

 Understanding personal and professional relationships is critical for managing conflict effectively in small businesses.
 In this chapter, we will explore techniques for understanding personal and professional relationships.